dwmcrobb/dwmwhat/README.md

 ## `class Dwm::What::Info`
 This is the primary class template in the library, and normally the only type a user will instantiate from the library.
+A concise version of its interface is shown below.
+Note that `Dwm::What::Info` inherits from `Dwm::What::SegmentedLiteral`.

 ```cpp
 template <std::size_t P, std::size_t S, std::size_t N,